pyne/pyne/doc-src/source/doc/usersguide/fludag.rst

 Preparing the FluDAG Input File
 ''''''''''''''''''''''''''''''''''''
-The FluDAG (Fluka) input file will look almost identical to the originating Fluka input file.
+The FluDAG (FLUKA) input file will look almost identical to the originating Fluka input file.
 The exception will be the removal of all data between the cards GEOBEGIN and GEOEND, i.e. all native Fluka input data.
 The last entry on the line of GEOBEGIN should be FLUGG.

-For example the most simple valid Fluka geometry is as follows,
+For example the most simple valid FLUKA geometry is as follows,
 ::
      GEOBEGIN                                                              COMBNAME
          0    0